915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 ```

-Python strings cannot be changed â they are [immutable](../glossary.html#term-immutable).
+Python strings cannot be changed — they are [immutable](../glossary.html#term-immutable).
 Therefore, assigning to an indexed position in the string results in an error: